winhamwr/neckbeard/README.rst

 Neckbeard- Django deployment for the rest of us
 ===============================================

-Deployment sucks for almost everyone, it's just a matter of degrees of suck.
-People string together tutorials, re-invent wheels, bend tools to their will, write wiki docs and generally waste time and effort that could be making their actual product better.
-Some teams have a few dedicated DevOps neckbeard types to ease the developer pain, but even they are mostly re-inventing wheels.

-With Neckbeard,
-you can deploy your High Availability, multi-server, multi-tiered Django application to AWS with one command that just figures out all the BS for you:

-    $ neckbeard up
+Neckbeard is your own personal operations team in charge of maintaining your own personal PaaS.
 It's the Heroku experience for developers
 (dead-simple deploys)
-combined with the flexibility of open source software and the ability to control your own servers as your needs change.
+combined with the flexibility of open source software on servers that you control.
+You get smart, fault-tolerant, repeatable, datacenter-aware, cloud-centric, one-command deploys, without needing to spend the next month stringing together tutorials.

+If you're Netflix, Google, Facebook, LinkedIn, Twitter, etc, then you have a team of folks who have already solved this problem for you.
+If you just want to throw a hobby app up on a free PaaS, use Heroku.
+If you have good reasons not to use a PaaS, then don't go re-invent the wheel.
+Use Neckbeard.

+    $ neckbeard up

 Cloud-Native
 ------------

 Neckbeard is built from the ground up for cloud-based ephemeral servers that you can rebuild on a whim with one command.
 It knows about your backups
 and knows how to spin up test/staging environments from those backups (and then spin them down).
 The process you go through for disaster recovery becomes just another deploy because you do it all the time.
 You can be confident that
 you can rebuild your entire infrastructure with a source code checkout, a network connection and some authentication credentials.

 Repeatable
 ----------

 The "stack" created by Neckbeard is done entirely via ``Chef`` solo and configuration files.
 Not only does this make your servers consistent, but it means you can use ``Vagrant`` for consistent local development machine setup.

 Getting Started